ljb26675/team2_final/README.md

 https://github.com/idincern/idincern-husky/tree/master/husky_navigation

-## Video and screenshot of rviz after robot returns to 0,0
+## Video and screenshot of rviz after robot returns to 0,0 under the video/ directory

-These are called FinalVideo.mp4 and rviz.png
+These are called video/FinalVideo.mp4 and video/rviz.png

 ## What we did